Oriyn/Resume/README.md

 # Gabriel Brian Michael Haggard

-## Programming/Software Experience
+## Programming/IT Experience

 - Hardware Repair/Troubleshooting
-  - put some stuff here
+  - Proficient in performing diagnosis on both UNIX and Windows systems.
-   - computer builds
+  - Always keeping up on new tech and staying up to date on new PC builds.
-   - stuff that i did in geeksquad
+  - Used GSIS automated tools to test and resolve issues with client devices.

 - OS Experience
   - Very proficient in working with UNIX/LINUX operating systems